- History & Evolution

 Proposals were made in 1977 and 1992 to establish a State Park in the area.
 Due to obstacles faced including claims for land compensation, concerns regarding possible exclusion of locals from the islands and loss of fishing rights, the project had to be temporarily put on hold.

-Up until today, the natural and largely untouched beauty of the marine park attracts nature lovers and scuba diving aficionados from around the world throughout the year.
+Up till today, the natural and largely untouched beauty of the marine park attracts nature lovers and scuba diving aficionados from around the world throughout the year.

 The richness of marine life in Tun Sakaran Marine Park has led to comparisons being drawn, by the UK’s Marine Conservation Society, between the area and Australia’s Great Barrier Reef.